 I don’t know exactly how it’ll all play out.
 But I truly believe there will be plenty of ways to make a living in the future.
-And if you’ve already braced yourself for the upheaval to come using the principles of FI, you’re bound to find supreme satisfaction in work you really want to do.
+And if you’ve already braced yourself for the upheaval to come using the principles of FI, you’re bound to find supreme satisfaction in the work you want to do.

 Goodness.
-That’s cliche.
+That’s cliché.
 And it probably doesn’t make the data analyst that just got replaced by a string of code feel much better right now either.
 But overall, historically, that has been the case when it comes to our jobs.

-Historically, when it comes to technology and automation taking crappy jobs from humans, new, slightly less crappy jobs usually come along to take their place and so forth and so on.
+Historically, when it comes to technology and automation taking crappy jobs from humans, new, slightly less crappy jobs usually come along to take their place, and so forth and so on.

 Telephone Switchboard Operator → Telemarketer… Maybe not the best example, but you can see how these things evolve.

 Luckily, I found a video on Vox that sums everything up a lot more nicely than I can.
 It’s appropriately titled Why The Rise of Robots Won’t Mean The End Of Work.